Autumn Colours of Japan | Sisterhood Womens Travel

 Enjoy a traditional Japanese tea ceremony

-Visit to Hokoji Temple to enjoy Buddhist monk cuisine
+Visit the Hokoji Temple to enjoy Buddhist monk cuisine

 Enjoy a "Zazen" meditation at Hokoji Temple